csch0/SublimeText-File-Navigator/README.md

 # File Navigator plugin for Sublime Text 2

-This plugin lets You quickly navigate through your project and perform basic file operations just using your keyboard (something that many of as missed moving from VIM).
+This plugin lets You quickly navigate through your project and perform basic file operations just using your keyboard (something that many of us missed when moving from VIM).

-Thins you can do with this plugin are:
+Things you can do with this plugin are:

 - create new files and directories
 - copy/move existing files